-Is inflation too much money chasing too few goods?

 When the government spends it credits bank accounts.
 No taxes involved.
 By definition, deficit spending means taxes do not equal this year’s spending let alone previous year’s spending.
 Only surpluses use taxpayers’ money, by causing recessions.

-For the above reasons, our children and grandchildren will not pay for today’s money creation, but they will benefit from today’s deficit spending — better infrastructure, army, education, R&D, safety, security, health and retirement.
+For the above reasons, our children and grandchildren will not pay for today’s money creation.
+Still, they will benefit from today’s deficit spending — better infrastructure, army, education, R&D, safety, security, health, and retirement.

 10. Fact: There is no post-gold standard relationship between low interest rates and high GDP growth.